kibru9399/EndToEnd-dogBreed-Classifier/README.md

 The dataset is publicly available for research purposes.https://cg.cs.tsinghua.edu.cn/ThuDogs/

 ## About the project and workflow
 The main purpose of this project is to do end to end machine learning project by following best ML practices.
-Sure, here is a two-paragraph description of your machine learning workflow:

 This end-to-end machine learning project focuses on the detection of dog breed using a deep learning model.
 The project follows a CI/CD workflow with GitHub Actions and EC2 deployment.